 I was born in Wakefield Massachusetts.
 My family lived in Somerville, a suburb of Boston.
 We lost my mother when I was 5 years old.
-This loss led to my love of books.
-I could forget the lonely feelings when I was engrossed in a good story.
+This loss helped lead to my love of books.
+I could forget the lonely feelings and sadness when I was engrossed in a good story.
 My mother was a creative person and even though I am not artistic like she or my father were, I do feel connected to them when I write.

 I currently live in Lexington KY with my husband and three children.
 We moved in order to provide a better life for our children.
 I went back to school in 2010 and rediscovered my love of writing.
 With the encouragement of my husband I earned a degree.
 My father's lessons stuck with me and I worked hard to become a member of the National Honor Society.

 With my children growing up fast I realized I now have time to pursue my dreams.
 I have started writing a series of children's books based on my crazy family, and the amazing memories we have made together.

 I always kept a journal to help me process thoughts and actions each day.
 It started as just writing what happened in school or with family, When I would reread my entries and realized how boring my life really was I started to spice up my day.
 I didn't have the skills to really write but I would purposely make my day sound more extreme.
 After I went back to school I realized I liked writing, not just for myself but to help entertain and even teach others.
 It wasn't until my daughter was born that I thought I could possibly have an audience that may enjoy my stories.
 My kids and my husband are my inspiration so my stories are filled with love and humor.